 How do you make sure your real estate marketing plan moves you forward this quarter and brings your business to the next level?
-It starts with being strategic, setting goals and holding yourself accountable to executing those goals.
+It starts with being strategic, setting goals, and holding yourself accountable for executing those goals.

 Here are three important elements to remember as you create your marketing plan this summer.

 1. Set goals to accomplish by the end of the summer

 The third quarter runs from July 1 to September 30 — which will take you right through the dog days of summer.
 How are your goals for this time period going to be different from your goals in quarter one?
 Here are some summer-specific questions to ask as you determine your focus.

 - Will you be taking any summer vacations that will impact your productivity or change your focus this quarter?

 - Is there any summer seasonality in your market?
 Do you have parents looking to move before school starts again?
 Is it harder to find new clients because so many people are taking vacations?